Depression Therapy NYC

 Depression Therapy NYC: Our Services

 Here at Madison Park Psychological Services, we leverage our caring team, 10+ years of experience, and holistic approach to support teens, adults, and elders living in NYC.
 We provide depression therapy and other treatment options customized to your unique life story.
 Our psychologists follow many therapy orientations, such as Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Interpersonal Therapy, Psychodynamic Therapy, Mindfulness-based Therapy, and many others.
 During your first consult, we will talk about your symptoms and wellness goals and answer any questions you may have for us.
 We will collaborate with you to select the therapist and modality that best suits your needs and plan the next steps for treatment.
-Keep in mind you can opt for in-person or teletherapy sessions, depending upon what works for you.
+We currently offer teletherapy sessions.

 Book an Appointment for Depression Therapy Today!